Article summary: Nutrients For Blood Sugar Control

 Protein plays a key role in building muscle mass and is vital for every body part and tissue.
 During the digestive process, the protein in your food gets broken down into amino acids.
 These amino acids are then absorbed by the small intestine where they enter the bloodstream and get to work repairing cells and building strong muscles.

 Protein doesn’t have much effect when it comes to glucose levels, but you still want to remain mindful of how much of this macronutrient you’re consuming, and where it comes from (salmon is going to be better for you than steak, for example).
-One 2016 Harvard study found that people with prediabetes who consumed a diet high in animal protein had a 13 percent higher risk of developing type 2 diabetes compared to those who consumed the least amount of animal protein.
+Regarding protein and diabetes, one 2016 Harvard study found that people with prediabetes who consumed a diet high in animal protein had a 13 percent higher risk of developing type 2 diabetes compared to those who consumed the least amount of animal protein.
 Vegetable sources of protein, on the other hand, gave them a bit of protection from the disease.